Garden design for a more contemporary garden: 5 tips to make your garden feel more contemporary

 There are, of course, lots of things we can do to make our homes feel more contemporary, but many of the same tips can also apply to our gardens.
 A contemporary garden needn’t be boring or feel excessively minimalist, but with a few simple steps we can create a garden that feels relaxing, welcoming and interesting.

-Here are my 5 tips for creating a more contemporary garden:
+Here are our 5 tips for creating a more contemporary garden:

 1. Simplicity is king (or queen)